Monoidal Jantzen filtrations: Introduction

 Our second examples of the monoidal Jantzen filtrations are given by the finite-dimensional modules over symmetric quiver Hecke algebras.
 For any symmetric Kac-Moody algebra $\fg$ and an element $w$ of its Weyl group, one has a monoidal abelian category $\Cc_w$ consisting of finite-dimensional ungraded modules over the quiver Hecke algebras (or rather their completions), which categorifies the coordinate ring $\C[N(w)]$ of a unipotent algebraic group $N(w)$.
 Note that this category $\Cc_w$ is obtained from its graded version $\Cc^\bullet_w$ categorifying the quantized coordinate ring $A_t[N(w)]$ by forgetting the grading.
+When $w$ is the longest element $w_0$ of the Weyl group of finite type, the category $\Cc^\bullet_{w_0}$ is the category of all the finite-dimensional graded modules.
 To each reduced word $\ii = (i_1, i_2, \ldots, i_\ell)$ for $w$, one can associate the dual PBW-basis of $A_t[N(w)]$, which are categorified by ordered products of the so-called cuspidal modules in $\Cc_w^\bullet$ \cite{KKOP}.
 Forgetting the grading, we have a basis of standard modules for the Grothendieck ring $K(\Cc_w)$.
 Since the category $\Cc_w$ has generic braidings, one can apply the same construction as above to define the monoidal Jantzen filtrations and hence get a deformation $(K(\Cc_w)_t, *)$ of $K(\Cc_w)$.
 Thus, it makes sense to expect that $(K(\Cc_w)_t, *)$ defines an associative algebra isomorphic to the quantum coordinate ring $A_t[N(w)]$.
 In other words, the monoidal Jantzen filtrations in $\Cc_w$ may recover the forgotten gradings of the Jordan-H\"older multiplicities in $\Cc^\bullet_w$.
 This is an analog of Conjecture \ref{conjF} above.
 Note also that the same construction applies to the affine Hecke algebras of general linear groups as well, since their central completions are identical to the completions of quiver Hecke algebras of type $A$.
 In this paper, we verify the conjecture in the following special case.

 \begin{Thm}[= Theorem \ref{Thm:adapted}] The analog of Conjecture \ref{conjF} for $\Cc_w$ is true when the reduced word $\ii$ is adapted to a quiver. \end{Thm}